 How can you solve that problem for them?
 By cutting to the information clutter and teaching them exactly what they nee to know to navigate the complexity and make the right decisions.

 What is the product that will deliver on that promise?
-Fun, short, and easy-to-understand video lectures on each of the most important topics including: transportation, location, regulations, services, and entertainment.
+Fun, short, and easy-to-understand video lessons on each of the most important topics including: transportation, location, regulations, services, and entertainment.
 And downloadable checklists to perform each of the most important tasks like packing or choosing an apartment.

 Step #3: Make it relatable